hashicorp/terraform-provider-google/website/docs/r/compute_network_endpoint_group.html.markdown

 * `network_endpoint_type` -
   (Optional)
   Type of network endpoints in this network endpoint group.
-Currently the only supported value is GCE_VM_IP_PORT.
+The only supported value is GCE_VM_IP_PORT

 * `subnetwork` -
   (Optional)